wilpar4813/GAMR/README.md

 ## About GAMR

-* Get all of your game data from GAMR.
-Find popular games, gaming news, recent releases, upcoming releases, as well as most anticipated games.
-Gamer database application made with React.
+* As a gamer, it's easy to lose track of the latest titles or to forget old favorites.
+With GAMR, search popular games, gaming news, recent releases, upcoming releases, as well as most anticipated games.
+GAMR is a FULL STACK application created utilizing Mongo.js, Express.js, React.js, and Node.js.

 # Screenshots